 An international convention, signed by every country in the world except the United States of America, giving children a number of civil and human rights, including the right to have their wishes heard in legal proceedings affecting their interests.

-A party’s voluntary surrender of a right or a claim, such as the ability of a party to go to court about a legal issue being resolved through arbitration.
+A person’s voluntary surrender of a right or a claim, such as the ability of a party to go to court about a legal issue being resolved through arbitration or mediation.

 A person, including a party and an expert, who provides oral or written evidence in an arbitration.

-The evidence of a witness given in writing in an arbitration, similar to the evidence given in an affidavit but not given on the witness’ oath or affirmation.
+The evidence of a witness given in writing in an arbitration, similar to the evidence given in an affidavit in litigation but not provided on the witness’ oath or affirmation.